Doctrine in the Shadow of the Sword: The Historical Distortion of Islam’s Core Values

 are more astray.
 It is they who are heedless.
 Qur’an 7:179

-Slaying people based on twisted religious beliefs is a dangerous and radical epidemic; young people quickly be drawn into it.
+Slaying people based on twisted religious beliefs is a dangerous and radical epidemic; young people are quickly drawn into it.
 In search of answers as to where we go from here, the author invites Muslims and non-Muslims to contemplate the following subjects to understand the genuine and peaceful faith of Islam:

 1- Watch the Legacy of Peace documentary to understand Islam’s essence, mercy, and rationality.